National Highways: Formal governance structure

 National Highways is a private company limited by shares, wholly owned by the Secretary of State for Transport.
 The National Highways Board is the primary governance arm of the company and is accountable to the Secretary of State for Transport.
 The Board delegate responsibility of the day-to-day running of the company to the Chief Executive who, as the Accounting Officer, is accountable to the Permanent Secretary of the Department for Transport, as the Principal Accounting Officer, for the stewardship of public funds.
 The Principal Accounting Officer and Secretary of State for Transport are both ultimately accountable to Parliament for the activities and performance of National Highways.

 Performance monitoring

 The Infrastructure Act 2015 established the Office of Rail and Road (ORR) as the monitor for National Highways.
 ORR is responsible for monitoring and enforcing the performance and efficiency of National Highways, and advising the Secretary of State for Transport on its compliance against the Road Investment Strategy and Licence.
 The Act also established Transport Focus, previously Passenger Focus, as its watchdog, with the purpose of promoting and protecting the interests of users of the strategic road network.

 Traffic England

-Traffic England is a website that gives information about the latest traffic conditions as well as details of any roadworks or events that may cause congestion.
-By selecting current motorway information users can see the average speed between individual motorway junctions, what is being displayed on all the variable-message signs, and images from traffic cameras.
-The website is run by National Highways' National Traffic Information Service.
+Traffic England was a website that gave information about the latest traffic conditions as well as details of any roadworks or events that may cause congestion.
+By selecting current motorway information users could see the average speed between individual motorway junctions, what is being displayed on all the variable-message signs, and images from traffic cameras.
+The website was run by National Highways' National Traffic Information Service, but was closed on 30 June 2026.